 A noteworthy excerpt from Trochlil’s blog:

 A client told me she was having trouble with staff turnover, especially with younger staff.
 When I asked her about her technology, her eyes got big, and she said: “The last staffer who left me told me in her exit interview that she was leaving in part because the technology we had made her job so hard to do.”

-An MMS that appears as less expensive often costs more than a robust, fully functional product.
+A member solution that appears as less expensive often costs more than a robust, fully functional product.
 Cheaper isn’t always better.

 “It is very rare that cheap decisions will make great impact.”

 ― Jonathan Heimberg

 Editor's note: This article was originally posted on April 16, 2019.
 It has been updated.